Wild things! started our Habitat Restoration Project in 2014 in response to the growing problem of invasive non-native plants in Moray.

 - Support people in taking gentle exercise and spending more time in the outdoors

-What does a day out with Blue Gym involve?
+What does a day out on our Habitat Restoration Project involve?

 - Conservation work to help wildflower regeneration by controlling invasive non-native plants around the River Findhorn and its tributaries.
 For example, this could be: